y7kim/agency-jekyll-theme/modal/_posts/2010-09-01-MercyCorp.markdown

 categories:
 - modal
 tags: [partners]
+---
-description: Mercycorp is a global NGO with a great track record for making charitable impact.
-They are consistently first responders to regions effected by disasters, including Haiti, Nepal, and Syria.
-This charity was selected by the Mongol Rally organizers as an official charity that teams could support.
+Mercycorp is a global non-profit with a great track record for making charitable impact.
+They are consistently the first responders to regions effected by disasters - including Haiti, Nepal, and Syria.
 For the 2010 Mongol Rally, Team Last Responders raised money and promoted Mercycorp.
----